A road trip is an incredible way to see a country, especially when taking in some of the best places in Britain to visit.

 London is an epic place to visit and it’s somewhere I’m so proud to call home.
 This is especially true with all the best areas in London to explore.

-There are literally hundreds of different things to see and do in London that it can be hard to pinpoint a few things.
+There are literally hundreds of different things to see and do in London and it can be hard to pinpoint a few things.
 Take a look at some of our posts on what you should do when you visit, below:

 16.)
 Experience Brighton